Community-Developed Resources for Remote Teaching

 Going the Distance

-Online Workshops for Hybrid and Online Teaching
+Workshops for Hybrid and Online Teaching

-• Using Zoom for synchronous online teaching
+• Mastering Zoom for synchronous online sessions.

-• Recording content for asynchronous online teaching
+• Recording content for asynchronous teaching.

 Hybrid and Online Teaching Workshops from Philosophy